LevelUpMarketers/trying-to-adult-rva-2025/docs/MemberHistoryAdmin.md

 The **Member History** tab is available under **Members** in the WordPress admin.
 It lists all members just like the Manage Members tab.
 Clicking a member row loads a detailed history view showing:

 Members can now be sorted by membership length, events attended, total amount spent or alphabetically by first or last name.
-Use the dropdown above the table to choose a sort order.
+The dropdown begins with a disabled **Sort By…** option so the default order is obvious.
+A **Clear Sorting** button resets the view back to this default.

 - Total amount spent across all transactions, including membership purchases and recurring charges
 - Count of events they have purchased